spollard/josh-works.github.io/_pages/blog.md

 ## Featured Articles

 A few months ago, a friend reached out with an _extremely_ specific problem.

-He was trying to Postman to send params to an endpoint he was working on, and was getting inexplicable stack traces from a third-party library.
+He was using Postman to send params to an endpoint he was working on, and was getting inexplicable stack traces from a third-party library.

-It just so happened that I'd run into nearly the exact problem in the `griddler` and `griddler-mailgun` gems, and documented the debugging process:
+It just so happened that I'd run into nearly the exact problem in the `griddler` and `griddler-mailgun` gems, and documented the debugging process.
+He and I were using Ruby and Rails.
+Turns out the exact problem I'd identified (incorrectly casing a param title, `From:` vs. `from:`) was what was happening to him.
+This blog post saved him a few hours of work:

 - [Exploring source code via Griddler and Griddler-Mailgun]({{ site.baseurl }}{% link _posts/2019-06-08-exploring_griddler_and_griddler_mailgun_source_code.md %})

 If you're a software developer working in Ruby, trying to send/receive email from your application, the above post might be _desperately_ useful.
 Otherwise, probably not so much.

+Why do I mention this all?

-Here's a grab-bag of the posts I'm most proud of.
+I've listed posts below that I am proud of.
 I don't value them for how many pageviews they get or how useful they are to _most_ people, I evaluate them by how much value they deliver to a very narrowly-defined group of people.
 This list is entirely arbitrary, and changes occasionally.

+Below this curated list is a full list of the ~240 posts available on my website.

 ### Programming-related